WayfaringBloke/dnd/writing/pub/Character_Creation.md

 ### Discharged Corp Killer (Ex-Military)
+The worst war crime you saw was:
+- mass prison murder
+- use of chemical weapons
+-

-- Dishonorably discharged from service in the Xin military (mountain faction to the north)
+Dishonorably discharged from service in the Xin military (mountain faction to the north)
 - Defence & Security agent for a "union"
 - Former memeber of Reeve's army
 - Ex-cop